 Johnson's team were accused of leaking the positive photo in an attempt to downplay the violent domestic dispute.

-They will be the first non-married couple to live together at Downing Street.
+They are first non-married couple to live together at 10 Downing Street.